agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 The only difference from previous versions of Restaurant Choice is that restaurants now have *two* utilities.
 On entering a restaurant, the agent first receives the *immediate reward* (i.e. how good the food tastes) and at the next timestep receives the *delayed reward* (i.e. how good the person feels after eating it).

-**Exercise:** Before scrolling down, predict how Naive and Sophisticated hyperbolic discounters with identical preferences could differ for the Restaurant Choice problem shown in the codebox immediately below.
+**Exercise:** Run the codebox immediately below.
+Think of ways in which Naive and Sophisticated hyperbolic discounters with identical preferences (i.e. identical utilities for each restaurant) might differ for this decision problem.

 ----------